I have always been really inspired by the movie The Nutty Professor with Eddie Murphy. “Really???” you may wonder, “How?”

 Right now, I am sitting in Starbucks pounding away at the keyboard and regretting those words.
 Damn my other self.
 But hey, I wouldn’t be here talking to you otherwise.
 I tricked myself.

 In fact, I am feeling inspired right now and I am going to show you this technique in action.
-The real reason I haven’t been writing blog posts recently is something that I haven’t told many people: I am writing a book.
-It is a novel loosely based on some adventures I’ve had down here.
+The real reason I haven’t been writing blog posts recently is something that I haven’t told many people: I am writing a book based on my adventures down here.
 I try to write 1,000 words every single morning after practice.
 I have a spreadsheet that tracks my daily progress (old habits die hard).
 I have 46,742 words so far.
-That’s around 100 pages, depending on font and page size.
+That’s about 100 pages.

-The few people that I have told, I just joke around about it humbly.
-It’s just something I am doing for fun when I am bored in my free time, I say.
+I have only told a few people and I just joke around about it humbly.
+It’s just something I am doing for fun in my free time, I say.
 Who knows?
 Nothing will ever probably come of it.
 That kind of stuff.
 I am scared to identify myself as a writer.
 I was a Finance major, what do I know about the craft?
 If I lose interest in the project, people might think I’m just another try-hard.

 But here we go: I want to publish this book.
 Now that it is out there in the ether for the universe to see and judge, I can’t hide anymore.
 Hopefully it happens, but if not, well then at least I’m not being a pussy about my aspirations.